codicoop/boilerplate_wagtail/README.md

 Tox will automatically be run when you push a PR to Github.
 The configuration is in the `.github` folder.

+### First setup in Wagtail's admin panel

+The behavior of the root page deserves some special attention to understant and avoid confusion.

+Using the Pages menu, go to the root level (at the topmost breadcrumb you'll only see an earth globe) and read the information card.
+That means that at this root level you will only need to have multiple pages if you are using different sites in the same project.
+Right now, without any other pages added, when you access your site's URL (http://localhost:8001) you'll just see a page with that root page title.

+To make it less confusing, edit the page "Welcome to your new Wagtail site!" to a meaningful name, like "blog", your customer's brand name, etc.

+While editing that page, go to the Promote tab and note that the `Slug` field contains **home**.
+This is another source of confusion given that this slug does not actually exist, as you can see if you try to access `http://localhost:8001/home/`.

 ### Assets